 24 Sycamore Park

-Renovation is tentatively scheduled Summer/Fall 2018.
+Renovation is scheduled to start Winter 2020.
 Construction will take about 18 months.
 The area will be regraded and, as a result, asphalt pavement removed and new pavers installed, when the regrading is complete.
 The base of the flagpole will have some limited repairs.
 New fencing will be installed around the swings.
 The comfort station will be made ADA accessible, the paint will be removed and the natural brick color restored.